 “Redistributor Service Agreement” means the agreement between the Contracting Party or its Affiliate and a Subscriber relating to the Contracting Party’s and/or its Affiliate’s provision of Information to the Subscriber and governing the Subscriber’s access to and Use of the Information.

+“Responsible Person” is defined in the Euronext Rulebook Book 1: Harmonised Rules.

-“Reportable Unit” means the Unit of Count that the Policies specify for quantifying and indicating the extent of Use and/or Redistribution of Real-Time Data, as applicable.
+“Reportable Unit” means the Unit of Count that the Policies specify for quantifying and indicating the extent of Use and/or Redistribution of Information, as applicable.
 For example, if the Policies specify that a Subscriber’s Use shall be quantified by each Device, each Device would be the Reportable Unit.

 “Reporting Period” means a calendar month.